Brisbane Sandstone Quarry

 Building Dreams from Brisbane's Finest Sandstone

 Brisbane sandstone history has played a significant role in the development and identity of the city.
-This uniquely hued stone has been utilised in the construction of many of Brisbane’s most iconic buildings and structures.
+This uniquely hued sandstone has been utilised in the construction of many of Brisbane’s most iconic buildings and structures.
 Giving the city its distinctive character and charm.
 The history of Brisbane sandstone dates back millions of years.
 With the stone being formed during the Triassic period.
 Its unique composition and durability have made it a popular choice for building materials throughout history.

 Brisbane City Centre Heritage Place Trail